-Unfortunately, there are questions about just how ethical it is to take advantage of the same methods that an app like Farmville or Candy Crush use to keep users interested with an app for trading stocks.
-The financial consequences of falling into bad habits is far greater than it is with those games, and pushing inexperienced investors to keep making more and more trades could also mean more and more losses for the wrong people.
+Unfortunately, there are questions about just how ethical it is to take advantage of the same methods that an app like Farmville or Candy Crush uses to keep users interested with an app for trading stocks.
+The financial consequences of falling into bad habits are far greater than it is with those games, and pushing inexperienced investors to keep making more and more trades could also mean more and more losses for the wrong people.

 Serious Questions Driven by Trader Suicide